CMSC 341 - Project 3: Prioritizing Coffee Shop Orders - Spring 2026

 • Test whether after changing the priority function a correct heap is rebuilt with the same data (nodes) and the different priority function.

 • Test merge of an empty queue (an edge case) with a normal queue.
-This is a call to the function Region::mergeWithQueue(Region& rhs) where rhs is a normally populated queue.
+This is a call to the function Shop::mergeWithQueue(Shop& rhs) where rhs is a normally populated queue.

-• Test the Region class copy constructor for a normal case.
+• Test the Shop class copy constructor for a normal case.

-• Test the Region class copy constructor for an edge case.
+• Test the Shop class copy constructor for an edge case.

-• Test the Region class assignment operator for a normal case.
+• Test the Shop class assignment operator for a normal case.

-• Test the Region class assignment operator for an edge case.
+• Test the Shop class assignment operator for an edge case.

 • Test that attempting to dequeue an empty queue throws an out_of_range exception.